-You walked the Camino!
-That's a lifetime accomplishment in anyone's estimation.
-Months or perhaps years of preparation and many resources were invested in your experience.
-No matter what you experienced, it was unique and very personal.
+You've returned from the Camino!
+Walking or biking the Camino is a lifetime accomplishment in anyone's estimation.
+You invested months or perhaps years of preparation and many resources in your experience.
+No matter what you experienced, it was very personal.